 Happy children on the slopes - easy as pie

-1TP1Professional and mother of young children Linn gives tips
+1TP1Professional and mother of young children Linn gives tips!

 What do you do when one child has collapsed on the slope and refuses to go another metre?
 And the other is freezing and needs to pee NOW?
 1TP1Professional and mum of young children Linn has the answer: You prepare yourself so that you don't end up there in the first place.
 Sometimes easier said than done, but with a little planning and preparation, you can avoid the most common traps.
 Here are Linn's top tips!